francis-clairicia/EasyNetwork/docs/source/quickstart/overview.rst

 compressed, or any other format that is not part of the standard library.
 You choose the data format and the library takes care of the rest.

+This project is especially useful for simple **message** exchange between clients and servers.

 Works with TCP and UDP.